tronprotocol/tips/tip-16.md

 Alice is running a company, she creates an account as her business account.
 Alice creates an active-permission and adds Bob(Accountant), Carol(CFO) and Alice(CEO) into the active-permission of the account.
 Alice gives the active-permission authority to operate her business account.
 One day, Bob resigns.
 To keep Alice's account safe, Alice can remove Bob's account from the active-permission, then Bob can not operate her account anymore.

 **Scenario 4**:

-(Previous Scenario)\
-Alice has a witness account, if she wants to deploy a node but doesn't know how to deploy, she needs to provide the account's private key to the program administrator.\
-(Current Scenario) \
-Alice can assign witness-permission to the administrator.
-Since the administrator only has the producing-block permission, there is no TRX transfer permission, and even if the private key of the administrator on the server is compromised, TRX will not be lost.

 ## Motivation